Code modernization strategies for short-range non-bonded molecular dynamics simulations: Optimizations

 \subsection{Vectorization}

-In this paper, we are specifically interested in optimizing for the vectorization capabilities provided by AVX-512 on Intel Skylake processors.
+In this paper, we are specifically interested in optimizing for the vectorization capabilities provided by AVX-512 on Intel Skylake and Ice Lake processors.
 However, we also want to keep critical loops portable to other compilers and CPU architectures while taking advantage of the SoA data layout.
 Thus, we mainly rely on compiler auto-vectorization to ensure that SIMD instructions are efficiently utilized.
-Additional directives were provided to inform the compiler of alignment and that there are no data dependencies among vector entries \citep{jeffers2016intel}.
+Further directives were added in the code to inform the compiler of alignment and to assert the absence of data dependencies among vector entries \citep{jeffers2016intel}.

 The most time-consuming sections of typical short-range non-bonded MD simulations are the neighbor list rebuild and the force calculation.
 Particularly for pair potentials, these steps require an efficient representation of the Verlet list.
 In the current version of ESPResSo++, it is represented as a list of pairs of pointers $(i,j)$ to the corresponding \texttt{Particle} structs as shown in Figure \ref{subfig:vl-list-of-pairs}.